 Learning a REST service tutorial

 Learning data from live communication is often the easiest way to create data models for your virtual services.
-Let’s see how to learn data for a REST service using one of Service Virtualization's demo services.
+This tutorial shows how to learn data for a REST service using Service Virtualization's demo services.

 Let’s assume you would like to test a service, which is dependent on another service.
 The other, 3rd party service is not available from Wednesday to Friday.
 Today is Tuesday and you know you need to use this 3rd party service by tomorrow to finish all the testing in time, as you are already running late.
 Fortunately, you can clone the 3rd party service in the form of a virtual service.
 We’ll demonstrate this using the Claim Processing Demo service.